christiskatsouris/Computational-Econometrics-R/README.md

 Finance, 58(5):1905-1931.
 - Linton, O., Post, T., and Whang, Y.-J. (2014).
 Testing for the stochastic dominance efficiency of a given portfolio.
 The Econometrics Journal, 17(2):S59-S74.

+## Self-Assesment Questions:

+1. What are the main econometric challenges when optimizing large portfolios?

+3. Can we construct an optimization function that relates centrality measures with risk measures?
+In particular, an estimation exercise which can shed light on computational aspects related to such a convex optimization approach is to implement an out-of-sample forecasting scheme (e.g., with a moving window of fixed length) based on the GMVP where penalization of central nodes is applied sequentially by removing one-central node at a time from the graph.
+The above computational problem can be also done by varying the centrality measures (see, this [page](https://github.com/christiskatsouris/Network-Analysis-R) for definitions) as a robustness check.

 ## Assignment 1

 Following the following steps construct a bootstrap resampling simulation study where the portfolio performance is evaluated using different constraints (thus changing the investment strategy - focusing on the GMVP and the min-var optimization problems).